abarker/typped/_sources/dispatching.rst.txt

    where that syntactic construct is generally being defined, rather than having to be placed in one centralized and separate location.
 This makes it easier to create essentially independent functional interfaces for different syntactical constructs.
-For example, the `PrattParser` class comes with methods predefined to easily perform common syntax-related tasks such as defining an infix operator, define a grouping operator, define a standard function, etc.  If one big case statement were being used in a single head or tail handler then that case statement would have to be modified for each such method.
+The syntax of the language can be decomposed into subunits, with separately-defined handlers to parse them.
+For example, the `PrattParser` class comes with methods predefined to easily perform common syntax-related tasks such as defining an infix operator, defining a grouping operator, defining a standard function, etc.  If one big case statement were being used in a single head or tail handler for each token then one of those case statement would have to be modified for each such method.

 Uniqueness of constructs
 ------------------------